Mońki

-Mońki is a town in northeastern Poland and, as of 1999, is situated in the Podlaskie Voivodeship.
-From 1975 to 1998 it was part of the Białystok Voivodeship (1975–1998).
+Mońki is a town in the Podlaskie Voivodeship, in northeastern Poland.
 It is the capital of Mońki County.

 History

 In the 16th century, Mońki was a village owned by the Mońko family.
 In the 19th century, when building railroad from Grodno was in progress, in the neighborhood of Mońki a train station was built.
-After the First World War a Catholic church was built.
+Following World War I, Catholic church was built.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was initially occupied by the Soviet Union until 1941, followed by Nazi Germany until 1944.
 In the late World War II Germans destroyed the church.
+Following World War II, Mońki was restored to Poland under the Polish People's Republic until the Fall of Communism in Poland in the 1980s.
+The Polish anti-communist resistance was active in Mońki, and in 1945 it raided a local communist police station.

-After the war, in 1954, the village was adopted as capital of the Mońki county.
+In 1954, the village was adopted as capital of the Mońki County.
 That increased development of the village and in 1965 Mońki became a city.
-In 1975 the county was deleted, but it returned in 1999 (1998).
+In 1975 the county was abolished, and then reestablished in 1999 (1998).
+From 1975 to 1998 it was part of the Białystok Voivodeship (1975–1998).

 Symbols

 Mońki's coat of arms presents a lady with potatoes.
 It is connected with an old type of farming in Mońki village and it neighbourhood.
 In city (also in 2012) was organised a day of potato.

 Many of Mońki's inhabitants have moved abroad, particularly to the US, so they can send remittances to their families.